Malekkamoua/data-feed/README.md

 ### Output Options:

 - Saves XML data into a configured database.
-- Simply generate database scripts (create - insert).
+- Simply generates database scripts (create - insert).

 ### Database Configuration (in case the user chose saving data directly into database) :
 - Prompts for database credentials (MySQL or SQLite).